hmontazeri/mushak/docs/guide/what-is-mushak.md

 # What is Mushak?

-**Mushak** (Persian for "Rocket" 🚀) is a CLI tool designed to bring a PaaS-like deployment experience to your own Ubuntu VPS or Home lab.
+**Mushak** (Persian for "Rocket" 🚀) is a CLI tool designed to bring a PaaS-like deployment experience to your own Linux VPS or Home lab.
 It allows you to deploy Docker-based applications with a simple `git push`, handling build triggers, health checks, and zero-downtime traffic switching automatically.

 ## Why Mushak?